 The Form Of The Axis Mundi

-As can be seen it does not matter what form the axis mundi takes on.
+As can be seen, it does not matter what form the axis mundi takes on.
 It also does not matter what name it is given.
-Whatever as considered to be the connection point between heaven and earth was elevated to a special status.
+Whatever was considered to be the connection point between heaven and earth was elevated to a special status.
 This status led the ancient people to revere those points and elevate them to sacred nature.

 It helped them relate to the world around them when they came in contact with other nations.
 It gave them hope that there was something more than just a single life on earth.